-- 14X Colloquia in Music (0) This course will expose first-year music majors and minors to a variety of musical styles, forms and topics in musical leadership through attendance at performances and colloquia given by faculty and guest artists.
+- 2) Fundamentals of Conducting 227 (.5 units) - 3) Orchestration 309 - 4) Tonal Counterpoint 301 or Advanced Analysis MUS 302 - 5) Electroacoustic Music 313 - 6) History of Musical Style VI: Post-World-War II to the Present 358 or 358w Basic Musicianship 14X Colloquia in Music (0) This course will expose first-year music majors and minors to a variety of musical styles, forms and topics in musical leadership through attendance at performances and colloquia given by faculty and guest artists.
 Students will gain a framework upon which future musical study will be based.
-Offered each fall. - 15X Experiencing the Live Performance of Concert Repertoire (0) This course will expose music majors and minors to a variety of musical styles, forms, and artistic interpretations through attendance at a required number of performances.
+Offered each fall.
+15X Experiencing the Live Performance of Concert Repertoire (0) This course will expose music majors and minors to a variety of musical styles, forms, and artistic interpretations through attendance at a required number of performances.
 Through listening to performances and observing performers, students will develop their own personal style and strategies for use in preparation of their own musical presentations.
-Offered each semester. - 100A (0), 100B (0) Keyboard Basics A course of instruction for those music majors whose keyboard preparation is insufficient to effectively interact in the first-year theory sequence without additional tutoring in keyboard skills.
+Offered each semester.
+100A (0), 100B (0) Keyboard Basics A course of instruction for those music majors whose keyboard preparation is insufficient to effectively interact in the first-year theory sequence without additional tutoring in keyboard skills.
 Is not part of basic degree requirements.
-Offered each semester. - 101 Beginning Class Piano for Non-Music Majors (.5) This course is taught in a classroom environment and is for non-music majors who have minimal keyboard background.
+Offered each semester.
+101 Beginning Class Piano for Non-Music Majors (.5) This course is taught in a classroom environment and is for non-music majors who have minimal keyboard background.
 Students will learn to play with both hands in a variety of keys.
 Students will also be taught to improvise, to harmonize, and to sight read on a basic level.
 Observation of and participation in musical performances is expected.
-Offered each semester. - 102 Beginning Class Voice (.5) This course is designed for students who want to learn how to sing but who have little or not experience studying voice.
+Offered each semester.
+102 Beginning Class Voice (.5) This course is designed for students who want to learn how to sing but who have little or not experience studying voice.
 Students will be taught the fundamentals of healthy vocal production, study traditional singing techniques, and explore classical song repertoire.
 Must be able to match pitch.
-Offered each fall. - 103 Theory I Basic materials of music, scales, intervals, primary and secondary chords, elementary voice-leading, basic harmonic analysis; related aural and keyboard skills instruction is integrated with written work in a laboratory situation.
-Offered each fall. - 104 Theory II Secondary dominants, more advanced voice-leading, harmonic analysis, elementary formal analysis; related aural and keyboard skills instruction is integrated with written work in a laboratory situation.
+Offered each fall.
+103 Theory I Basic materials of music, scales, intervals, primary and secondary chords, elementary voice-leading, basic harmonic analysis and related aural skills.
+Course includes two electronic modules on fundamentals and fluency to be completed before and during the first semester of study.
+Passing the second module is required to passing the course.
+Offered each fall.
+104 Theory II Secondary dominants, more advanced voice-leading, harmonic analysis, elementary formal analysis; related aural and keyboard skills instruction is integrated with written work in a laboratory situation.
 Prerequisite: MUS 103 or equivalent skill.
-Offered each spring. - 113 Audio Recording Techniques Introduction to digital audio recording, editing, and mastering.
+Offered each spring.
+113 Audio Recording Techniques Introduction to digital audio recording, editing, and mastering.
 Prerequisite: Consent of instructor.
-Offered in alternate years, fall. - 114 Introduction to Music Technology Introduction to music technology for performers, composers, and educators.
+Offered in alternate years, fall.
+114 Introduction to Music Technology Introduction to music technology for performers, composers, and educators.
 Topics include: MIDI, Digital Audio & Video, webbased music tools, designing music-related computer applications, and interactive sound design.
-Offered in alternate years, spring. - 201 Survey of Music History I (1) (CHC) This is the first part of a two-semester introduction to some of the most prominent intellectual, aesthetic and stylistic trends in Western classical music, and to its most important literature, genres, and composers.
+Offered in alternate years, spring.
+201 Survey of Music History I (1) (CHC) This is the first part of a two-semester introduction to some of the most prominent intellectual, aesthetic and stylistic trends in Western classical music, and to its most important literature, genres, and composers.
 It spans from Antiquity through the Baroque Period and includes a substantial amount of required listening.
 Prerequisite: MUS 104 or equivalent skill.
-Offered each spring. - 202 Survey of Music History II (1) (CHC) This is the second part of a two-semester introduction to some of the most prominent intellectual, aesthetic and stylistic trends in Western classical music, and to its most important literature, genres, and composers.
+Offered each spring.